GoogleCloudPlatform/aws-discovery-export/README.md

 This script collects information from provided AWS account and generates csv files for import into StratoZone portal for analysis.
 Generated files will be placed in ./output directory.
 For ease of use a compress zip file will be created that can be imported directly to StratoZone using the import procedure.

+**NOTE** - Due to the unavailability of instance memory utilization, that metric will be ignored by the StratoZone recommendation engine.

 - [Solution Overview](#solution-overview)
 - [StratoZone AWS export usage](#stratozone-aws-export-usage)
 - [Prerequisites](#prerequisites)